Development of Sampling Theorem

 then f-obs = REM + B * (f-nyq - 2 * REM)

-at a fan.
-One of the fan's 3 dark blue blades will have white tape on it with the
+light at a fan.
+The fan's 3 blades will have the number"123" written

 Example from the web.

 If we can set the strobe to the same rate as the fan rotation frequency, then the fan blades will appear to stand still and the one blade with "123" will be visible.
 The fan rotation frequency will be aliased to 0Hz because the sampling rate will equal the input frequency rate.

 But if the strobe is at exactly half the fan frequency, the blades will also stop!
 Why?
 Because now the "input" of fan frequency is 2x the sampling rate, another zero point on the alias figure above.
 How can you make sure the strobe freq is set at the fan frequency?
 One way: bring the strobe down from an obviously high frequency, then the FIRST time the blades "stop" so 3 blades are seen, must be the correct frequency.

 What do you see if the strobe frequency is at 2x the fan frequency?

 Notice that when the strobe is set at the fan frequency slight changes in the strobe frequency up or down cause the fan blades to rotate slowly either CW or CCW.
 The slow rotations may be at the same slow frequencies, but in different directions: What does this phase difference mean for interpretation of aliasing?

 So: Aliased frequencies may be bad news for electrical spectrum analyzers, but for mechanical rotation they can be a helpful measurement.